-We have a network of > 80 BioMentors who are available to provide pro bono advice and assistance to promising life science entrepreneurs across the State of Oregon.
+We have a network of > 90 BioMentors who are available to provide pro bono advice and assistance to promising life science and digital health entrepreneurs across the state of Oregon.
 Our BioMentors have valuable expertise in a wide range of business topics that are integral to the success of early-stage life science companies, including:

 In addition to his role at RevMedx, Mr. Barofsky is executive vice president and general counsel for the Oregon Biomedical Engineering Institute, Inc. (OBEI) where he is responsible for all aspects of technology commercialization, contracting, operations and financial management.
 He also provides strategic input on research and development strategies for OBEI.